loft-sh/devpod-kubebuilder-guestbook/README.md

-# KubeBuilder Example
+# KubeBuilder GuestBook Example

 [![Open in DevPod!](https://devpod.sh/assets/open-in-devpod.svg)](https://devpod.sh/open#https://github.com/loft-sh/devpod-kubebuilder-guestbook)

 ## Quickstart

+This repository contains all the needed tools to create a custom operator using [kubebuilder](https://book.kubebuilder.io/).
+It already includes the code after following the first two steps of the [kubebuilder quickstart](https://book.kubebuilder.io/quick-start.html).

-Either click on the 'Open in DevPod' link above or start via `devpod up github.com/loft-sh/devpod-kubebuilder-example`.
+Either click on the 'Open in DevPod' link above or start via `devpod up github.com/loft-sh/devpod-kubebuilder-guestbook`.
 This will start a small devcontainer that has all the needed tools to start working on a custom Kubernetes controller.
 It will also start a small KinD cluster within the devcontainer that can be used for development.

 After successfully starting the devcontainer, you can then start the project via: